insquare-in/ludogo-privacy/privacy-policy.md

 **Last updated: August 7, 2026**

-This Privacy Policy describes how Insquare ("we", "us", or "our") collects, uses, and shares information when you use our mobile application **Ludo Go** (the "App"), available on Google Play and the App Store.
+This Privacy Policy describes how Oqira ("we", "us", or "our") collects, uses, and shares information when you use our mobile application **Ludo Go** (the "App"), available on Google Play and the App Store.

 By downloading or using Ludo Go, you agree to the collection and use of information as described in this policy.